equilibr/emexpr/README.md

 ## Future

-This is a list of things to consider after the project is in a working state.
+This is a list of things to consider after the project is in a working state, in no particular order.

+### Digraph and trigraph operators

+Add support for operators consisting of two or three characters.
+This would allow to greatly increase the usable operators syntax.
+Since this is parser-only modification the execution speed and memory usage would stay unchanged.

-### Logic
+### Sanity checks

-Add comparison operations and boolean operators.
-This should be implemented with the used variable type and without any modification to the execution engine.
-This can, basically, be done by simply adding new operators to the parser table and providing the relevant support functions.
-The requirement to not modify the engine means there will be no short-circuiting support since that would need the ability to control the execution flow.
+Add various sanity checks during parsing and evaluations.
+It must be possible to completely disabled them during compilation of the library.

 ### Variables